-Hiratsuka's daughter, Keiko Hiratsuka Moore, has said that her father considered the dating and numbering of his prints to be a nuisance, a practice expected by western collectors, but not one that was compatible with his own views.
+Hiratsuka's daughter, Keiko Hiratsuka Moore, reported that her father considered the dating and numbering of his prints to be a nuisance, a practice expected by Western collectors, but not one that was compatible with his own views.
 At times, Hiratsuka, perhaps mischievously, randomly numbered some impressions or made up the size of editions.
 Thus we are faced with the possibility that impressions of Hiratsuka's prints may occasionally have misleading edition numbers.
-She also reports that typically her father rarely made more than a dozen or so of most of his designs.
+She also said that, typically, her father rarely made more than a dozen or so of most of his designs.
 In contrast, Oliver Statler, who interviewed Hiratsuka, wrote in the mid-1950s that Hiratsuka's editions typically ran between 30 and 50 impressions.
-There are certainly known exceptions, such as one image of Saint Nichiren, intended for an edition of 10,000 in the manner of devotional Buddhist images (Hiratsuka was a serious collector of old Buddhist prints, some dating from the late Heian period, 898-1185), but reaching more like 1,475 impressions by Hiratsuka's death.
+There are certainly known exceptions, such as one image of Saint Nichiren, intended for an edition of 10,000 in the manner of devotional Buddhist images (Hiratsuka was a serious collector of old Buddhist prints, some dating from the late Heian period, 898-1185); however, Hiratsuka managed "only" around 1,475 impressions.
 At the opposite end of the range, Hiratsuka's design of the Lincoln Memorial to commemorate the 1975 visit to the U.S. of the emperor and empress of Japan was made in a single impression for the exclusive possession of the Imperial household.
-It appears that Hiratsuka often printed only as many copies of his works as were needed or requested over the years, so more research is needed to sort out the number of extant impressions for each of Hiratsuka's designs.
+Generally speaking, it appears that Hiratsuka often printed only as many copies of his works as were needed or requested over the years, so more research is needed to sort out the number of extant impressions for each of Hiratsuka's designs.

-Although he made full-color prints, Hiratsuka believed that the combination of black and white had a special and challenging beauty, and to be successful using only these two colors, an artist had to capture the rhythm of line and mass.
+Hiratsuka believed that the combination of black and white had a special and challenging beauty.
+To be successful using only these two colors, an artist had to capture the rhythm of line and mass.
 White was not merely negative space, but a value equal to black, and each color had to harmonize with the other.
 To achieve this, Hiratsuka once said, "I make my black as intense as I can get it.
 My black ink is the very finest sumi from Kyoto, and I make impression after impression until the color seeps deep into the paper."